msemple1111/average_alpr/README.md

 ```

-Open a new terminal Window and Test WebServer is working
+Open a new terminal Window and Test the Web Server is working
 ```
 python bench.py
 ```